Oscoda Aviation Camporee prepares to take flight according to organizers

-OSCODA – On the weekend of Aug.
-26-28 more than 350 Scouts and Scouters from all over the State of Michigan will converge on the Oscoda-Wurtsmith Airport for the first-ever Oscoda Wurtsmith Aviation Camporee.
+OSCODA — On the weekend of Aug.
+26-28 more than 350 Scouts and Scouters from all over the State of Michigan will converge on the Oscoda-Wurtsmith Community Airport for the first ever Oscoda Wurtsmith Aviation Camporee.

 Sponsored by the Wurtsmith Air Museum and the Shoreline District of the Michigan Crossroads Council, Boy Scouts of America, the event will encompass all of the requirements for the Aviation Merit Badge and be taught by local aviation experts and the Scouts of Venturing Crew 7 and Troop 7G, chartered to American Legion Post 274 in Oscoda.